 Seek a Travel Agent

 This is another thing that I usually do not recommend.
 In my opinion, It is always better to manage your trip on your own but it doesn’t apply to everyone every time.

 If you aren’t too sure of the region, don’t have time to do research, or feel that you may miss out on a few things if you went on your own, then it wouldn’t hurt to contact a local travel agent and book him for your Ladakh Family Trip.
 But yes, do a thorough search and book a reliable agent.
 You do not want to book just any random guy and have him ruin your trip.

 Also Read: Shopping in Leh Ladakh

 Drink lots of water and keep sweet biscuits or chocolates to munch on while traveling.
 Avoid salties like chips as they tend to dehydrate your body.
 Eat a lot of fresh fruits and light food.
 Don’t overeat, especially before long drives.

 Keep your child in check

 Exhaustion is one of the primary triggers of acute mountain sickness.
-If your kid was running and jumping around all the time, they will tire themselves, will run short of breath and may suffer from altitude sickness.
+If your kid was running and jumping around all the time, they will tire themselves, will run short of breath, and may suffer from altitude sickness.
 Keep them under check and do not allow running around all the time.

-Also, keep an eye for any symptoms of AMS in your kid.
+Also, keep an eye on any symptoms of AMS in your kid.
 If your child suddenly starts acting up, complains of body pain, headache, throws up, refuses to eat or drink, you know they are suffering from altitude sickness.

 Ready to Cook food Items